-Health Insurance Information for Irish Citizens Planning To Move Abroad
+Health Insurance Information for Irish Citizens Planning to Move Abroad

 Since the 1700s, between 9 and 10 million Irish citizens have migrated around the world.
 In more recent years, Irish citizens living abroad have been motivated by their love to travel and experience other cultures.
 An estimated 100 million people around the world claim Irish heritage.
 No matter where expats go, they are sure to find some friendly faces and maybe even distant family.

 Socio-economic conditions in Ireland today are a far cry from the strife and suffering of the 1700s and 1800s.
-In fact, Ireland now has one of the highest standards of living in the world.
+In fact, the country now has one of the highest standards of living in the world.
 That is due in part to a solid public healthcare system.
 But that does not mean that Irish expats do not have a lot to adjust to.